msfrt/PiLogger/README.md

 After doing that, make sure that Telegraf runs during startup by enabling the service with `sudo systemctl enable telegraf`

 What's nice about telegraf is that everything about how it operates is defined within a single configuration file located in the `/etc/telegraf` folder.
 You can edit the `telegraf.conf` as you please, but for a Raspberry Pi, I'd suggest copying the one in the `telegraf` folder of this repository.
 Review and edit the information in the influxdb configuration section, then copy it to `/etc/telegraf/telegraf.conf`.
 Make sure you have a valid token from influx that telegraf can use to write to the bucket specified in the config file.
-Once you have the token run `export INFLUX_TOKEN=<INFLUX_TOKEN>` to save it.
-Then, after everything is in place, run `systemctl reload telegraf`.
+Then, after everything is in the config file, run `systemctl reload telegraf`.

 ## CAN Hat setup